mdtraj/mdtraj/docs/hdf5_format.rst

 Of the formats we currently have, AMBER NetCDF is the best, in that it it satisfies all of the design goals except for the first.
 But the trajectories are twice as big on disk as XTC, which is really quite unfortunate.
-For dealing with FAH data, size matters.
+For dealing with large data sets, size matters.
 So let's define a HDF5 standard that has the benefits of AMBER NetCDF and the benefits of XTC mixed together.
-We'll use an extensible data format (HDF5), we'll provide options for lossy and lossless compression, and we'll store the topology inside the trajectory.
+We'll use an extensible data format (HDF5), we'll provide options for lossy and lossless compression, and we'll store the topology inside the trajectory, so that a single trajectory file always contains the information needed to understand (and visualize) the system.

 Details
 -------